Green Cabs in liquidation, jobs cut

 Palliser Insolvency's Heath Gair was appointed interim liquidator by the Wellington High Court on Monday after the company went into voluntary liquidation.

-Launched in 2007, the company had branches in Dunedin, Queenstown, Christchurch, Wellington and Auckland.
+Launched in 2007, the company had branches in cities and towns, including Christchurch Dunedin and Queenstown.

 Gair said the "marginally profitable" company became insolvent during the Covid-19 lockdown when it was forced to cease trading.